faizulhai24/cowin-vaccine-slot-checker/README.md

 WRITE_TO_FILE                         | Optional.
 Write the free slots to a file.
 Default: True FILE_NAME                             | Optional.
 File to which to write the open slots to.
 Default: "vaccine.txt" ALARM                                 | Optional.
 This will ring an alarm when free slots are found.
-Default: True DATE_INTERVAL                         | The default interval in which the slot will be queried is the next 5 weeks starting today.
+Default: True NUM_WEEKS                             | No of weeks starting today to check the slots in.
+Default: 5

 ## Steps to run:
 1. Clone the repository
-2. Run ```pip install requests```
+2. Run ```pip install -r requirements.txt```
 3. Change the above defined configurations in [slot_checker.py](https://github.com/faizulhai24/cowin-vaccine-slot-checker/blob/main/slot_checker.py)
 4. Run the script using ```python3 slot_checker.py```

 ## Steps to run a cron job periodically (Linux/MacOS):

-There is a cron helper script [slot_script.sh](https://github.com/faizulhai24/cowin-vaccine-slot-checker/blob/main/cron_script.sh) in the repo
+There is a cron helper script [slot_script.sh](https://github.com/faizulhai24/cowin-vaccine-slot-checker/blob/main/cron_script.sh) in the repo, however you might have to make some changes to cron_script according to your environment.

 1. Go to the terminal and run ```crontab -e```
 2. Add this line `````*/10 * * * *  <PATH_TO_THE_REPO>/cron_script.sh`````
 3. You can change the periodicity.
 Just a regular cron expression.
 The above one will execute every 10 minutes.
 3. (Optional) If you want to disable the terminal mail for every cron job run add ```MAILTO="""``` above the previous command.

+Note: To check if this cron is running properly, you can check if the file with FILE_NAME got created.
+Another way is to check terminal mail.
+The terminal is going to create a mail for every time the cron runs.
+To check, go to terminal and run ```mail```.